Ultimate Guide to Disneyland Paris with Toddlers (2023)

 Santa Fe: perfect for any Lightning McQueen and Cars fans, the Santa Fe is a homage to Route 66.
 Rooms are Cars themed and there is an indoor play area – check prices now!

-There are also some great options offsite if you don’t want to stay at a Disney hotel
+There are also some great options offsite:

 Explorers: a great base for Disneyland Paris, Explorers has basic and clean rooms with options for larger families.
 The hotel is 10 minutes from Disneyland Paris and a shuttle service is provided.
 The highlight for toddlers is the amazing swimming pool with slides and a pirate ship, the playground and the games arcade check prices now!